52North/sensor-web-tutorial/docs/9_8_sos_importer.md

 > 1. Continue by clicking on `Next`
 > 1. Repeat this activity for the columns 3 and 4

-Next you need to choose an **Observed Property** for every column of measurments.
+Next you need to choose an **Observed Property** for every column of measurements.

 ![ImporterStep6b2.PNG](images/ImporterStep6b2.PNG "Add missing Metadata")